ryan-mcclue/ryan-mcclue/src/knowledge.md

 ## Security
+ * Keep a software BOM.
+Actually update your dependencies when vulnerabilities are discovered and addressed.
+ * Using and verifying hashes of executables during updates
+ * Actually test your software (e.g., fuzzing, to make sure you validate your inputs)

+MCU control bits, e.g. read/write protection on flash, usage of SWD.
+Only removed with entire chip erase.

+General security:
+  * CI
+  * static analysers
+  * treat all external data as malicious:
+    - buffer overflows; generally from malformed user input (prevent stack frame overwrite for code execution) (IoT chipset has more attack vectors than traditional embedded, so more careful)

 Most dangerous form of buffer overflow is overwriting return address of function to external code.
 Can be solved by having a shadow stack, i.e. two stacks, one for variables, one for compiler stuff